 The little dolls made their new creators a fortune.

-Horst Steinmann, Riedeler’s grandson, remained director of the Ari Puppet Factory in Königsee, Thuringia, even after 1972.
+Horst Steinmann, Riedeler's grandson, remained director of the ARI dolls Factory in Königsee, Thuringia, even after 1972.
 He returned his company after the coup, but the financial difficulties were very high.
 By 1994, he managed to revive production despite the abolition of subsidies and the lack of bank loans.
-He visited numerous exhibitions and fairs in the USA, Korea and Taiwan.
+He visited numerous exhibitions and fairs in the USA, Korea, and Taiwan.
 So Puppet Factory A. Riedeler GmbH & Co.
 KG Konigsee returned to the world markets.
 But not everything was returned, plastic dolls from Southeast Asia were leading the markets.

-The company tried to revive its own history by creating “reproductions” of porcelain dolls, but it was too little and too late …
+The company tried to revive its own history by creating "reproductions" of porcelain dolls, but they were too few and too late ...

 Two years later, due to the drop in sales, the company had to declare bankruptcy.
 In May 1999, the factory in Koenigsee was destroyed, including a furnace filled with plaster forms to order.